MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

 address records are already present in the client's DNS cache.

-Highly performance-sensitive clients MAY implement the following special- case shortcut to avoid increased connection time: if (1) all of the HTTPSSVC records returned have SvcRecordType = 0, (2) none of their SvcDomainNames are in the DNS cache, and (3) the address queries for the origin domain return usable IP addresses, then the client MAY ignore the HTTPSSVC records and connect directly to the origin domain.
+Highly performance-sensitive clients MAY implement the following special- case shortcut to avoid increased connection time: if (1) one of the HTTPSSVC records returned has SvcRecordType = 0, (2) its SvcDomainName is not in the DNS cache, and (3) the address queries for the origin domain return usable IP addresses, then the client MAY ignore the HTTPSSVC records and connect directly to the origin domain.